GA-repos/course-intro/plagiarism.md

 It depends on a number of factors: Was it intentional?
 How substantial is the scope of the plagiarized work?
 Can it be easily rectified?

 * In the "best case" scenario, you can resubmit the work with no penalty.
-* In the "worst case" scenario, you will be removed from WDI.
+* In the "worst case" scenario, you will be removed from SEI.

 Obviously there's a lot that happens in between those two extremes.
 Each instance of suspected plagiarism will be evaluated on a case-by-case basis in consultation with the Instructor Manager.